jeaye/nixos-in-place/README.md

-  check for available memory; warn (prompt) if it looks like too little find out how much memory it actually uses test /dev/disk/by-id
+  check for available memory; warn (prompt) if it looks like too little find out how much memory it actually uses test /dev/disk/by-id check for x64 and download the right ISO